 TLDR for this section: online events are better for the environment than physical, in-person ones.

-As a side, did you know that each Google search you make emits 0.2 kilograms of CO2 into the atmosphere?
+As a side, did you know that each Google search you make emits 0.2 grams of CO2 into the atmosphere?

 Alright, now that we’ve shown you the lay of the land, let’s talk about what we can do to make events better for us all.
 The choice of hosting an in-person or online event depends on many factors.
 If you’re hosting one, you’ll know what works best for you and your audience.
 Whichever format you choose, you can still take some steps to try to make your events friendlier to the environment.
 No matter the event you host, you might also want to take a look at ways you can contribute to carbon offsetting.
 Find more on that here.